 For detailed information, see the Occupational Therapy Assistant Handbook.

 Cost for books, a laptop and other expenses total about $3,900.
 Students may have additional expenses for room and board while completing fieldwork, immunizations, and CPR training.
-(See OTA brochure for details.)
+(See OTA Admissions Packet for details.)